cjsarab/Full-Projects/template-management/docs/custom-table-extensions/readme.md

  <img src="../assets/toolbar_variable_dropdown.png">

- The logic to extract the variable should be
+Each variable must be populated by submitting a similar JSON body and then the logic to determine the variable should be included in both the CREATE-PREVIEW and DOWNLOAD-LETTER pipelines by adding to the master variable map object in the assign variables fitting.
+Any additional API calls should be performed before this fitting and their response object assigned to a new mesage.payload.__response for the map to read from.